eduardolucioac/kvm_autoboot/README.md

 **NOTE:** The service will stop after starting all the VMs in the BOOT_ORDER list.

- > --------

-TIPS:
+**TIPS:**

- I - To check the status of the KVM_AutoBoot service...
+ I - To check the KVM_AutoBoot's service status...

 `
 systemctl status kvm_autoboot.service
 `;

- II - To track the last KVM_AutoBoot execution log...
+ II - To track the last KVM_AutoBoot's execution log...

 `
 cd /var/log/kvm_autoboot/ && less +F $(ls -Art | tail -n 1)
 `.

- <--------

 About
 -----